 aiven-db-migrate tool is the recommended approach for migrating your PostgreSQL® to Aiven.
 It supports both logical replication and also using a dump and restore process.
 Find out more about the tool on GitHub.

 Logical replication is the default method and once successfully set up, this keeps the two databases synchronized until the replication is interrupted.
 If the preconditions for logical replication are not met for a database, the migration falls back to using

 Regardless of the migration method used, the migration tool first performs a schema dump and migration to ensure schema compatibility.

-Logical replication also works when migrating from AWS RDS PostgreSQL 10+.
-Google Cloud Platform’s PostgreSQL for CloudSQL does not support logical replication.
+Logical replication also works when migrating from AWS RDS PostgreSQL® 10+ and Google CloudSQL PostgreSQL.

 The following are the two basic requirements for a migration:

 the source server is publicly available or there is a virtual private cloud (VPC) peering connection between the private networks